 The Land Registry, established in 1862, was produced to record interests in registered land in England and Wales and reports to the Ministry of Justice.
 It is now an executive agency and is officially referred to as Her Majesty’s Land Registry which it is known under The Land Registration Act of 2002.

 Starting a Farm – It is important you register your land with the Land Registry as it has many benefits.
 For example, you only have to register your land with the registry once and you will also receive a 25% discount if you are registering your land for the first time.
 The price of registering depends on the size of your land.
 For example, if the land is worth £50,000 it may cost around £30 and if it is worth over a million pounds registration will cost around £500.

 When registering different parts of land and property it will all be registered in the same place with the Land Registry.
 Another benefit is that your land will be protected from encroachment i.e. your land will remain untouched and nobody will be permitted to build or expand anything onto it.

-If you do not register your land you are likely to run into various problems and grievances.
-If you lose your ownership deeds or have trouble proving your title you be able to register your land but the process may be more difficult.
+Starting a Farm – If you do not register your land you are likely to run into various problems and grievances.
+If you lose your own deeds or have trouble proving your title you be able to register your land but the process may be more difficult.

 Starting a Farm – It is strongly recommended that you register your land and register it with the Land Registry.
 It generally gives you greater certainty and security about what you own especially in the case of a dispute.
 Once it is registered you have the title guaranteed by the state.